 • Medications: Non-steroidal anti-inflammatory drugs (NSAIDs), anticonvulsants, and antidepressants may be prescribed to manage pain and other symptoms associated with CRPS.

-• Physical Therapy: Physical therapy plays a crucial role in managing CRPS by improving blood flow, restoring range of motion, and preventing muscle wasting.
+• Physical Therapy: Physical therapy is crucial in managing CRPS by improving blood flow, restoring range of motion, and preventing muscle wasting.

-• Nerve Stimulation: Techniques such as transcutaneous electrical nerve stimulation (TENS) and spinal cord stimulation can provide pain relief and help manage CRPS symptoms.
+• Nerve Stimulation: Techniques such as transcutaneous electrical nerve stimulation (TENS) and spinal cord stimulation can relieve pain and help manage CRPS symptoms.

 • Surgical Interventions: In severe cases of CRPS, surgical interventions like sympathectomy or decompression may be considered to alleviate pain and improve function.